Worklytics/psoxy/docs/faq-security.md

 ## Can Psoxy invocation be locked to a set of known IP addresses?

+Yes, but this is an add-on feature to your Worklytics subscription that must be enabled for your Worklytics  tenant.
+Please contact [sales@worklytics.co](mailto:sales@worklytics.co] to access this feature.

-Yes, but only to a broad set of IP blocks that are not exclusive to your Worklytics tenant.
-As requests from your Worklytics tenant to your Psoxy instances are authenticated via identity federation (OIDC) and authorized by your Cloud providers IAM policies, IP-based restrictions are not necessary.
+Note that all requests from your Worklytics tenant to your Psoxy instances are authenticated via identity federation (OIDC) and authorized by your Cloud providers IAM policies, so IP-based restrictions are only a marginal, redundant control in addition to this.

-If you take this approach, you will be responsible for updating your IP restrictions frequently as GCP changes their IP blocks, or your data flow to Worklytics may break.
-As such, this is not officially supported by Worklytics.
-For an example of how to do this, see [worklytics-ip-blocks](../infra/modules/worklytics-ip-blocks/README.md) module.

-Your Worklytics tenant is a process running in GCP, personified by a unique GCP service account.
-You simply use your cloud's IAM to grant that service account access to your psoxy instance.

 This is functionally equivalent to how access is authenticated and authorized to within and between any public cloud infrastructure.
 Eg, access to your S3 buckets is authorized via a policy you